Skip to content

 Calling query() or query_vectors() without where or filter_ids returns an empty ResultView; it does not perform a full scan.

-Text search uses BM25 over stored metadata fields:
+BM25 search uses stored metadata fields:

-text_result = collection.text_search(
+text_result = collection.bm25_search(

 "vector guide",